u4souza/u4souza/README.md

 ## Public Information

 My name's Uilson Souza, I'm a systems analysis student.
 I study programming for about 1 year.
-I like to read, play sports and program.
-My favorite languages're PHP and JavaScript.
+I like to read, play sports, program and favorite languages are PHP and JavaScript.

 ## About me